 2.1.3 Our role as designers

 When working closely with a group of people, where we also take inputs and ideas from the outside it is always important to be clear about one’s role during the project.
-While having a lot of joy with organising these little neighbourhood meet-ups we stated for ourselves that we want to provide a platform for people to exchange and express themselves, but also that our task is not only to mediate between the different actors involved.
-We have an active part in presenting solutions and presenting insights through our research that enables residents to get involved within this movement without having to test everything out and get visible.
+While having a lot of joy with organising these little neighbourhood meet-ups we stated for ourselves that we want to provide a platform for people to exchange and express themselves, but also that our task is not only to mediate between the different actors involved but rather to empower and enable people to voice and realise their ideas We have an active part in presenting solutions and presenting insights through our research that enables residents to get involved within this movement without having to test everything out and get visible.
 We will mainly work on a manual of ways to get active and we will look at the ideas that are being provided as a suggestion that can be implemented and assessed as people’s needs.
-Having the slow processes in mind, that interacting with multiple actors involved, bring we would like to speak through actions and prototypes rather than having a lot of meetings that can then bring forth the best solution.
+Having the slow processes in mind that interacting with multiple actors involved brings, we would like to speak through actions and prototypes rather than having a lot of meetings that can then bring forth the best solution.
 In the next step it is also very important to us that our process and our methods are as transparent as possible.
 By providing a digital platform that documents each of our steps we hope to enable and inspire other people to reproduce our approach.
 We also want to provide a manual that can demonstrate how one can get active and be involved within the reshaping process.
 As Interaction Designers our competence is heavily based on designing processes.
 Documenting our project and the interplay of the different actors in mind we also hope to improve the communication between the civil engineering office and the inhabitants.
 We imagine our prototypes and communication methods as active “things” to be talked about from both sides, putting us into the spotlight to have a ground for discussion.

 ??
 Alte kei ahnig